-To Save and To Defend
+To Safe and Defend

 Global Normative Ambiguity and Regional Order